DarrenCNLee/Data-Cleaning/README.md

 # Data Cleaning and Exploratory Data Analysis

-Data cleaning and exploratory data analysis project for a tech layoffs dataset from COVID-2019 to present.
+Data cleaning and exploratory data analysis project for a tech layoffs dataset from COVID-2019 to 2023.

 https://www.kaggle.com/datasets/swaptr/layoffs-2022